 When doing home inspections, one of the items on my list is electrical wiring problems that were done by the home owner, unlicensed people or a contractor that has no pride in workmanship.
 Here are a few examples of what I’m looking for; non-secured romex, taped joint connections, connections not in a secured junction box, exposed exterior wire not in conduit or wire in an interior wall that is exposed.
 Other common electrical problems is; incorrect wattage bulbs in fixtures, loose plug and switch boxes and overloaded multiple plug boxes over plugs.
 Incorrect wiring of GFCI outlets, open grounds or having a three pronged outlet installed on a two wire system; all these items cause future buyers and real estate agents to cancel contracts and walk away from an otherwise nice property.
 I find these problems on new and old homes; remember this, building inspectors only inspect about 10% of an entire project so a lot of things can fall through the cracks.
 Be proactive with your home and do an inspection for yourself.
 The items to assist you can be purchased at your favorite hardware store for very little cash.
 If you are not sure of what to look for, contact me.

 Daylight savings time should trigger us to change the battery in our smoke detectors.
 Whether your detector is hard wired or not, it has a battery.
 You also need to think about this; how old is your smoke detector?
-If it is over five years old, you might consider changing the unit out.
-Many detectors fail because of dust, pollen, or cooking and painting oils and pushing the test button only lets you know the warning device siren works.
+If it is over five years old, you might consider changing the unit out and now there is 10 year smoke detectors, no battery to change, just replace the smoke detector.
+Many older detectors fail because of dust, pollen, or cooking and painting oils and pushing the test button only lets you know the warning device siren works.
 Our current code requires one detector in each bedroom above the door, (not near a HVAC feed or return vent), and one in an open hallway.
 Don’t aggravate yourself by putting one near the kitchen or a window or doorway close to a patio or garage.
 Be safe and make the change, so you can read more of my maintenance tips!

 Since I have been talking about painting for a while there is probably some old paint setting on a shelve somewhere around your home.
 If your latex paint has been frozen or is several years old, it may not bond when shaken or stirred.
 If you are going to dispose of it, don’t throw it in your everyday garbage.
 There are paint hardeners at your local paint store you can pour into latex paint to make it a solid so you can then dispose of it in your regular garbage.
 If you have less than quart of paint, pour a quarter cup of dish soap into the paint, shake it up then place the can with the top off into a five gallon bucket and flush it with water and pour it out in your yard.
 The best option would be to take your old paint to a recycling point so it can be utilized.
 Here in Alachua County, there is no charge for recycling your paint or other chemicals at the same time.
 You can also bring computers, TV’s and other electronics.
 So you can clean out your garage, storage area and protect our environment at the same time.